Be Careful What You Wish For ~ February 24, 2019 ~ John 5:1-9a

 And then I thought, it’s easy to point fingers.
 Did you ever notice that, how easy it is to point fingers?
 How easy it is to point out what somebody else is doing wrong?
 I mean, when we were young, all we wanted, more than anything else, was to be an adult, right?
 Remember those days?
 We all wanted to be grownups.
 We wanted to be able to make our own decisions.
 We wanted to be able to go wherever we wanted to go, we wanted to be able to do whatever we felt like doing whenever we felt like doing it.
 And then one day, it happens.
 We are on our own.
 We have a job.
 We have our own place to live.
 YAY!
 And then, these things called bills start arriving in the mail.
 Rent.
 Electric bill.
 Heat bill.
 Light bill.
 Cable bill.
 I don’t know, I used to just be able to turn on the TV and it came on!
 It was magic!
 The internet.
 I’m paying for my own cell phone now.
 I have a car payment, and with a car payment you have to get car insurance.
 And what the heck is this excise tax on my car?
 I have to pay my town for the privilege of owning a car?
 And what exactly is fabric softener?
 Or an iron?

 Suddenly, our lives as teenagers didn’t look so bad anymore.
 Be careful what you wish for, folks!
 Or young people!
 Live it up as long as you can.
-Maybe that’s why were not leaving the house until we’re 28 now.
+Maybe that’s why we’re not leaving the house until we’re 28 now.
 I don’t know.
 Somebody told!
 Somebody let it out!
 Adulthood?
 Be careful what you wish for.

 So, even though this man has been immobile for nearly forty years, think about it.
 He has always had someone ready and willing to care for him.
 Obviously, someone has been cooking his meals.
 Somebody put a roof over his head – he couldn’t work.
 Someone has been carrying him to the pool of Bethesda for decades now, and if he’s healed, that’s all going to change.
 As tough a situation as he might find himself in, after thirty-eight years, there may be a sort of routine happening here, a sense of comfort in your situation.
 All of a sudden, he’s going to need to start doing things for himself.
 This man will begin to hear for the very first time, “Get up and go get it yourself!
 What, are your legs broken?”
 He hasn’t had to worry about that up to this point.

 Jesus also knew that he would come under attack.
 If you continue to read this chapter, if you go home this afternoon and finish up chapter five, you’ll find that he was confronted by those who charged him with breaking the Sabbath.
 Why?
 Because he was carrying his mat.
 Isn’t that amazing?
 Guy is at a pool for thirty-eight years wanting to be healed.
 All of a sudden, they see him walk by carrying his mat and they’re all like, “Oh!
 Breaking the Sabbath!
 Carrying his mat!”
 They’re mad at him for breaking the Sabbath by carrying his mat, no one’s going, “Holy smokes, he’s carrying his mat!”
-And I think that is the central point that God wants us to pay attention to here, the Jesus says in this story.
+And I think that is the central point that God wants us to pay attention to here, that Jesus says in this story.
 Jesus is asking not just this man, He’s asking every single one of us: “Do you want to get well?
 Do you want to be forgiven of your sin and identified as a Christian?
 Because that is when attacks will begin.”

 blesses you when people mock you and persecute you and lie about you and say